 Capers Cafe

-I went for brekkie at Capers Cafe one morning and found it to be a perfect bustling place for a morning coffee.
-The coffee was great and the eggs on toast also hit the spot.
-Their cake cabinet looked superb too.
-And they have a cute little general store selling condiments and things.
+I went for brekkie at Capers Cafe one morning and found it to be a really nice and bustling place for a morning coffee.
+The coffee was really yum and the eggs on toast I had really hit the spot.
+Their cake cabinet looked absolutely yum too, so I would love to head back and try a cake sometime. they also have a cute little general store selling nice condiments and things.
 Highly recommend.

 Capers Cafe - 247 Broadway Ave